abilandz/PH8124/Homeworks/Homework_2.md

 }
 ```

 Then, compile the above code in order to create an executable (or binary) file.
-For instance, you can compile C/C++ code by using the widely used and freely available **gcc** compiler, with the following generic syntax:
+For instance, you can compile C/C++ code by using the freely available **gcc** compiler, with the following generic syntax:

 ```bash
 gcc inputSourceCode -o finalExecutable